Turbo Takeaways

 “When you're married, open communication and being on the same page regarding your finances is important,” shares Teresa Dodson, debt expert and founder of Greenbacks Consulting.
 “In most cases, you're both responsible for the debt and wealth you accumulate.
 Be a team!”
 Dodson adds.

-Let’s take a deeper look into spousal responsibility for different types of debts.
+Keep in mind that the extent of shared responsibility depends on your state's laws.
+Let’s take a more in-depth look at spousal responsibility for different types of debts.

 Credit Card Debt

 Another question many people have is, “Am I responsible for my spouse’s debt in a joint credit card account?”
-In the case of a joint credit card, both will be responsible for credit card debt, regardless of who used or made payments on the card.
-If you want to remove your name from the card, you’ll first need to close the account, either by paying off the balance or transferring the balance to another card.
+In the case of a joint credit card, both partners are equally responsible for the balance regardless of who made the purchases or payments.

 Medical Debt

-Medical debt is a complex area, and the rules differ in each state.
+Medical debt is a complex area, and the rules vary by state.
 Healthcare costs can be the largest source of debt for many families as costs continue to rise.
 Depending on your situation and place of residence, you may have to pay some or all of your spouse’s medical debts.

 Student Loan Debt